w3ihong/dental_clinic_chatbot/README.md

 2. Handles appointment booking (date, time, user name).
 3. Log the appointment details in a local CSV file.

 > **Note:** This project was developed on Windows.
-Issues arising from operating system differences may not be account for.
+Issues arising from operating system differences may not be accounted for.

 ## Setup & Run
 1. Clone the repository to your local machine